Jerazol/puppet/letsencrypt/README.md

 Quickly thrown together puppet module based on https://github.com/diafygi/acme-tiny

 Performs steps 1, 2, 4 and partly 5 for you.
-You still need to configure the webserver yourself
+You still need to configure the webserver yourself.
+The module assumes acme-tiny is installed in /usr/local/bin/acme_tiny.py

 Usage: